mauer/xmidictrl/docker/README.md

 as `Dockerfile_Focal_Original`, which takes up to an hour to fully build from scratch as most software listed above is actually build from sources.

-### Linux on Ubuntu 18.04 Bionic Beaver

-The targets `lin-bionic` is built based on the Docker image [`twinfan/bionic-lin-compile-env`](https://hub.docker.com/r/twinfan/bionic-lin-compile-env).
-It is provided for backwards compatibility as Ubuntu 18.04 is still a popular base for user installations.

-That image only contains

-- Ubuntu 18.04 as base image
-- CMake 3.19
-- standard Ubuntu compile toolchain based on gcc 7.5

-The image was originally built using the Dockerfile provided s `Dockerfile_Bionic_Original`.

 ### Shared Traits